anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 of events relevant to a particular system.
 All software, including operating systems, middleware and applications produce log files.
 Enterprises and vendors may have custom monitoring and logging solutions.
-The intent of the logging and monitoring is to capture events and data of interest to the Cloud Infrastructure and workloads so that appropriate actions can be taken.
+The  logging and monitoring systems capture events and data of interest to the Cloud Infrastructure and workloads so that appropriate actions can be taken.
 For example,

 - Operating systems and web servers maintain an access log of all access requests, session details and file access.
-- Databases maintain a transaction log of all transaction executed including an added, changed and deleted data.
+- Databases maintain a transaction log of all transactions executed including any added, changed and deleted data.
-- Audit logs record chronological documentation of any activities that could have affected a particular operation or event.
+- Audit logs record chronological documentation of any activities that may have affected a particular operation or event.
 Data typically includes resources accessed, destination and source addresses, and a timestamp and login information for the person who accessed the resources.